 - Plants with this relationship can be toxic to one another.

 - They could steal nutrients or shade out the sun from the other.

 So, it’s important to recognize this when you’re planning out your garden space.
-Now you know how companion planting can be very beneficial to how you grow your garden.
+Now you know how companion planting and this companion planting guide can be very beneficial to how you grow your garden.
 Let’s go right into some examples of great companion partnerships between produce crops.

 An early crop, asparagus is typically done producing once the weather begins to heat up in late spring.
 Tomatoes have been shown to grow and produce very well next to asparagus after the harvest.
 Since their peak seasons are at different times, this relationship works well.